prodmodfour/avengers_campaign_player_wiki/backgrounds/grand_spawn_of_the_dark_ocean/psychic_power.md

 # Psychic Power

 Through your connection to the Dark Ocean, you gain several psychic powers.
-These powers are unlimited use.
+These powers have unlimited uses.

 ## Go Home
 You can teleport to and from the Dark Ocean.